Darkatom/Programming-Theory-and-Exercises/README.md

 Actual Theory
 ---------------------
 Actual, general programming theory is something I would like to write in the long run, but that is not in the current scope of this repository.
 I will, however, take the time to write something if I'm asked to.
 This repository's goal is to help students learn programming, so I will be glad to.

 Basic vs. Advanced
 ---------------------
 Basic implies variables, arrays, strings, files, conditional and loop statements, input/output, and a few other things.

-Advanced would be diving into linked lists, queues, stacks, algorithms, etc. Same as in Actual Theory, I'm still not going into this.
+Advanced would be diving into linked lists, queues, stacks, algorithms, etc. Same as in Actual Theory, I'm still not going into this but I can write something down if I'm asked to.

 Contacting me
 ---------------------
 You can mail me to darkatomish@gmail.com with any doubts, suggestions or petitions you may have.
 I will try to answer as soon as possible.

-Also, if you have any corrections, I will add them to the documents with your name.
+Also, if you have any corrections, they are welcome and I will add them to the documents with your name.
 Always thankful.

 Copyright